smtp2go-oss/smtp2go-laravel/README.md

 # Symfony Laravel SMTP2Go Mailer

 This is a Laravel Service Provider for sending mail from a Laravel Application via SMTP2GO.
-It should also work in Symfony applications due to Laravels' underlying dependency on Symfony mailer.
+It should also work in Symfony applications due to Laravel's underlying dependency on Symfony mailer.

 ## Requirements